msteeledadzie422/Reading-Notes/README.md

 >
 > Mahatma Gandhi

-Whatever mindset you have, always persevere!
+Whatever mindset you have, persevere!